dl-solarity/hardhat-zkit/README.md

 ```

 > [!TIP]
 > There is no need to download the Circom compiler separately.
-The plugin automatically installs missing compilers under the hood.
+The plugin automatically installs required compilers under the hood.

 ## Usage